ericcornelissen/svgo-action/CONTRIBUTING.md

 the mutation testing framework [StrykerJS].
 By default the mutation tests run on all the source code using all the unit tests.
 After running the mutation tests, a mutation report is available in HTML format at `_reports/mutation/index.html`.
+Alternatively, you can find a report for the `main` branch online as a [Stryker Dashboard].

 You can change the mutation test configuration (in `stryker.config.js`) to focus on a subset of the source code or unit tests (we ask that you don't commit such